s3rvac/ar-cpp/README.md

     `release` mode.
 * `-DCMAKE_INSTALL_PREFIX:PATH=/usr` to set a custom installation path.
 * `-G` to set a custom project files generator (the default one generates UNIX Makefiles).
-For example, for [MSYS2](https://sourceforge.net/projects/msys2/) on Windows, use `-G'MSYS Makefiles'`.
+For example, for Visual Studio 2015 on 64b Windows, use `-G"Visual Studio 14 2015 Win64"`.

 The `make` call supports standard parameters, such as:
 * `-j N` to build the library by using `N` processors.